mayankk2308/mkdatadetector/README.md

 ### Result Handling

-For convenience, a generic set of `AnalysisResult<T>` structures is consistently returned for extraction/analysis results.
-An enumeration called `ResultType` is also included for convenient identification of results.
+A generic set of `AnalysisResult<T>` structures is consistently returned for extraction/analysis results.
+An enumeration called `ResultType` is also included for identification of results.

 `AnalysisResult<T>` contains **5** fields:
 * Source (`source`) - the source/original complete `String` from which data was detected